gongxiii/cantonese-mandarin-normalization/README.md

 The direct replacement baseline is a simple rule-based prototype implemented in `src/dictionary_baseline.py`.

 It uses a manually written replacement list for common Cantonese forms, informal spellings, code-mixed items, and slang.
 For example, it maps forms such as `有D`, `你地`, `唔`, `冇`, `like`, `post`, `拍拖`, and `收晒皮` to approximate Standard Chinese equivalents.

+The baseline applies direct string replacement without tokenization, word-boundary control, or context-sensitive disambiguation.
+This makes the method transparent and easy to reproduce, but it also makes it vulnerable to substring replacement errors and unnatural word order.

 This baseline is intentionally simple.
 It tests whether word-level replacement is sufficient for this normalization task.